umbraco/UmbracoDocs/Umbraco-Uno/Widgets/Grid/Sub-grid/index.md

 versionFrom: 8.0.0
 ---

-# Sub-grid
+# Sub Grid

-The Sub-grid, adds another grid within the original grid.
-You have the same options in a Sub-grid as you have in the regular grid.
+The Sub Grid, adds another grid within the original grid.
+You have the same options in a sub grid as you have in the regular grid.

 ## Sample